Find Legal Help

 Queensland District and Supreme Courts and Court of Appeal

-If you have a current or prospective civil matter (not family or criminal) in the Supreme and District Courts of Queensland or the Queensland Court of Appeal, assistance may be available through LawRight’s Court & Tribunal Services.
+If you have a current or prospective civil matter (not family or criminal) in the Supreme and District Courts of Queensland or the Queensland Court of Appeal, assistance may be available through LawRight’s Court and Tribunal Services.

 The service offers appointments (in person or by telephone) with solicitors who provide advice and assistance with the legal tasks necessary to progress court proceedings, including:

-• advice about whether, and how, to commence or defend proceedings;
+- advice about whether, and how, to commence or defend proceedings;

-• advice about court and tribunal processes;
+- advice about court processes;

-• assistance with preparing for trial and appearing in court;
+- assistance with preparing for trial and appearing in court;

-• advice about appealing court and tribunal decisions; and
+- advice about appealing court and tribunal decisions; and

-• advice about other options for the resolution of disputes.
+- advice about other options for the resolution of disputes.

 Who can we help?